-- When a parent cannot be contacted and the student continues to demonstrate disruptive behavior, the student will receive an OSS. - When the appropriate steps have been taken and no parental contact is made, the student is required to remain in ISS until contact can be made with the parent. - In the event that a student has already been suspended but continues to be uncooperative and the parent cannot be contacted, the student will receive two additional OSS days. - Any student who receives four discipline referrals will be identified as a chronic discipline problem and be placed on a Chronic Behavior Contract.
+- When a parent cannot be contacted and the student continues to demonstrate disruptive behavior, the student will receive an OSS. - When the appropriate steps have been taken and no parental contact is made, the student is required to remain in ISS until contact can be made with the parent. - In the event that a student has already been suspended but continues to be uncooperative and the parent cannot be contacted, the student will receive two additional OSS days. - Any student who receives four discipline referrals will be identified as a chronic discipline problem and be placed on a Chronic Behavior Contract and must go through Tier II interventions.